 Then there’s how men are overrepresented — in government, entertainment, regular conversation — and thus never get to feel special.
-I am incredibly noteworthy almost anywhere I go because as a woman, I can be sexualized, infantilized, or sexualized and infantilized.
-Men are never seen as a Hot Baby; they can only be a Boss Baby, a gorgeous film written by, directed by, and starring men.
+I am incredibly noteworthy almost anywhere I go because, as a woman, I can be sexualized, infantilized, or sexualized and infantilized.
+Men are never seen as a Hot Baby; they can only be a Boss Baby, a gorgeous film starring, written, and directed by men.

-And don’t even get me started on the how men are treated by the entertainment industry.
+And don’t even get me started on how the entertainment industry treats men.
 As a woman of color, I’m not burdened by the responsibility to create art and entertainment for the mainstream culture.
 Hundreds of new films, radio programs, and television shows premiere every year — can you imagine dealing with the constant onslaught of opportunities to make art and get paid?
 It would be exhausting, and I’m already tired from avoiding rapists and calling senators to protect my access to birth control.

 Additionally, studies show that lottery winners have a higher risk of bankruptcy and misfortune after acquiring their financial windfall.
 That’s after one instance of receiving lots of money.
 My dad earns approximately 20% more money than his female counterpart (aka my mother).
 Being a man is like being forced to win the lottery over and over again.
 Terrifying.